temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 3. A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.
 4. An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
 We'll write a separate function to do this.

-All of the code in this tutorial is available in the [hello-world Go template repository](https://github.com/temporalio/hello-world-project-template-go).
+All of the code in this tutorial is available in the [hello-world Go template repository](https://github.com/temporalio/hello-world-project-template-go) repository.

+## Prerequisites

+Before starting this tutorial:

+- [Set up a local development environment for developing Temporal applications using the Go programming language](/getting_started/go/dev_environment/index.md)

 This tutorial focuses on the practicalities of building an application from scratch.
 To better understand _why_ you should use Temporal, we recommend that you follow the tutorial where you [run a Temporal money transfer application](/getting_started/go/first_program_in_go/index.md) to get a taste of its value propositions.

-## Prerequisites

-- [Set up a local development environment for developing Temporal applications using the Go programming language](/getting_started/go/dev_environment/index.md)
-  - Ensure the Temporal Server is running (using [Docker is the fastest way](https://docs.temporal.io/application-development-guide/#run-a-dev-cluster))
-  - Ensure you're using Go version v1.18 or later.

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/harbor-crane.png) Scaffold Go project